Menu

 III.
 Election of Officers and Terms of Office

 The Nominating Committee will annually nominate at least one candidate for all vacant Executive Board positions.
 President and vice president shall be elected annually.
 The candidates for secretary and treasurer shall be elected in alternate years for two-year terms.
-The membership chair, the electronic resources chair, the Archives Month chair, the publications chair, the education chair, the development chair, and members-at-large shall be elected for two year terms.
-Members of the Nominating Committee may not run for office.
+The membership chair, the electronic resources chair, the engagement chair, the publications chair, the education chair, the development chair, and members-at-large shall be elected for two year terms.

 IV.
 Committees and Other Appointments